maptiler/maptiler-sdk-js/readme.md

   });

   // We wait for the event.
-  // Once triggered, the callback is ran. map.on("load", (evt) => {
+  // Once triggered, the callback is ranin it's own scope. map.on("load", (evt) => {
     // Adding a data source
     map.addSource('my-gps-track-source', {